Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 <img src="diagrams/linked-data-value-chain.png" width="500">
 source: Linked data value chain (Latif et al., 2009)

-A node represents the data processing or the activity that takes place from data provision to visualization.
+A node represents the data processing or the activity that takes place from data provision, refinement, aggregartion to end user (e.g., visualization).
 To construct the data usage chain node, the data origin for the data processing must be determined.
 Each data processing represents a child node that is connected to one or more data sources (parent nodes).
 A parent node can have several child nodes.
 As a parent node, a data provider offers raw data, which is then processed by one or more child nodes before being delivered to the data consumer.

 ```mermaid